basuhoward/krigsvold.org/about.md

 since 2010.
 His teaching portfolio spans institutions such as the City University of New York and the University of New Mexico, where he has also taught public affairs.
 These experiences reflect his broad expertise and enduring commitment to fostering informed and engaged citizens.
-Dr. Howard’s innovative approaches to education have made him a respected figure among both students and peers.
+Dr. Howard's innovative approaches to education have made him a respected figure among both students and peers.